-11.04 VEHICLE INSURANCE.
+- 11.04 VEHICLE INSURANCE.
 The County maintains up-to-date insurance coverage on all vehicles owned by the county.
 Elected or appointed officials or employees who drive a personal vehicle on county business are required to provide the county auditor with proof of automobile liability insurance as required by the State of Texas and to maintain up-to-date insurance coverage.
-Failure to do so may be grounds for disciplinary action up to and including discharge
+Failure to do so may be grounds for disciplinary action up to and including discharge - 11.05 ACCIDENT REPORTING.
+Any employee or Elected Official operating county equipment or vehicles shall report all vehicular accidents and property damage or liability claims to the following department.

-11.05 ACCIDENT REPORTING.
-Any employee operating county equipment or vehicles must report all vehicular accidents and property damage or liability claims to his or her supervising elected official or department head and to the appropriate law enforcement authorities immediately, or, in the case of injury to the employee, as soon as the employee is able.
+Elected Officials shall report accidents and property damage or liability claims to the Auditor.
+Employees shall report to his or her supervising Elected Official or Department Head and to the appropriate law enforcement authorities immediately, or, in case of injury to the employees, as soon as the employee is able.

-Each vehicular accident, no matter how minor, must be reported to appropriate law enforcement authorities so that an official accident report can be filed.
-The Department Head or Elected Official in charge of the department must notify the Human Resources Department and risk manager's office of the accident if it occurred on a business day, and on the fist business day following the accident if it occurred after hours or on a non-workday.
+Each vehicular accident, no matter how minor, shall be reported to appropriate law enforcement authorities so than an official accident report can be filed.
+The Department Head or Elected Official in charge of the department, or in case of an Elected Official Shall notify the Human Resources Department and the Risk Manager's office of the accident if it occurred after hours or on a non-workday.

-A copy of any accident report involving county equipment or vehicles must be forwarded to the Commissioners' Court and the County Risk Manager as soon as the law enforcement investigation is completed.
-A copy of the accident report must also be filed in the personnel file of the employee involved in the accident.
+A copy of any accident report involving county equipment or vehicles shall be forwarded to the Commissioners' Court, County Risk Manager and the Auditor's Office as soon as the law enforcement investigation is completed.
+A copy of the accident report shall also be filed in the personnel file of the Elected Official or employee involved in the accident.